Hydrospheredata/hydro-serving/docs/src/main/paradox/concepts/models.md

 # Models

-__Model__ is a machine learning model or a processing function that consume provided inputs and produce predictions/transformations.
+__Model__ is a machine learning model or a processing function that consumes provided inputs and produces predictions/transformations.
 Each model is a collection of its own versions.
-Every time you upload or re-upload a model, a new version is getting created and added to the collection.
-At the lowest level model version is represented as a Docker image created based on the model binaries.
+Every time you upload or re-upload a model, the newer version is getting created and added to that collection.
+At the lowest level a model version is represented as a Docker image created based on the model binaries.
 This essentially means, that during building stage the model version gets frozen and can no longer change.
 Each collection is identified by the model's name.